viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Sophia_McCarthy.markdown

 ## Welcome To My Blog!

 * Hello!
-My name is Sophia Mc Carthy and I'm a St Angelas Ursuline TY student and im taking part in a week of work experience in RedHat
+My name is Sophia Mc Carthy and I'm a St Angelas Ursuline TY student and im taking part in a week of work experience in RedHat.